MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/mobile-camera-image-permissions.md

 ---
-title: Integrate media capabilities in Teams
+title: Integrate media capabilities
 description: How to use Teams Javascript client SDK to enable media capabilities
 keywords: camera image microphone capabilities native device permissions media ms.topic: conceptual ms.author: lajanuar
 ---

-# Integrate media capabilities in Teams
+# Integrate media capabilities

 To integrate media capabilities, update the manifest file and use the media capability APIs.
 To understand how to call the APIs, see the [sample code snippets](#sample-code-snippets).